This post may contain affiliate links. Please read my disclosure policy.

 This Mexican street corn off the cob reminds me of Anthony Bourdain’s ability to transport you to another country and to try something new.

 I’ve never met the guy but I did watch a lot of his shows and his storytelling was captivating.
 It transported you to each location and I felt that after each episode, I yearned for more and I had a desire to travel.

-I have been pining to make this Mexican street corn off the cob since last year.
+I have been pining to make this Mexican street corn off the cob recipe since last year.

-I mean, I know it’s totally fine but I really hate it because 1. it’s messy and 2. you get so much stuck between your teeth and if you don’t carry floss or toothpicks with you, it can get real annoying!
+I mean, I know it’s totally fine but I really hate it because 1. it’s messy, you end up with so much cotija cheese and other ingredients on your face, and 2. you get so much stuck between your teeth that if you don’t carry floss or toothpicks with you, it can get real annoying!